-1.6 ASSUMPTIONS AND LIMITATIONS
+1.6 Assumptions and Limitations

+Assumptions:

-Assumptions: This product will be used inside other equipment.
-This product will not be used in any harsh environment.
+- This product will be used inside other equipment. - This product will not be used in any harsh environment. - This product will not be submerged. - This product will not operate at high altitudes.

+Limitations:

-Limitations: The product must generate 500 Gauss to be able to correctly change the MO material.
-The product must have a rise time of less than or equal to 100 ns.
-The product will be powered by an external power supply.
+- The product must generate 500 Gauss to be able to correctly change the MO material. - The product must have a rise time of less than or equal to 100 ns. - The product will be powered by an external power supply. - The product must be operated by a 15V DC supply.